-In this Quarterly Report, unless otherwise indicated or the context otherwise requires, (1) the terms "we," "us," "our", "the Company" and "Intelsat S.A." refer to Intelsat S.A. and its subsidiaries on a consolidated basis, (2) the term "Intelsat Holdings" refers to Intelsat Holdings S.A., Intelsat S.A.'s indirect wholly-owned subsidiary, (3) the term "Intelsat Investments" refers to Intelsat Investments S.A. (formerly Intelsat S.A.), Intelsat S.A.'s indirect wholly-owned subsidiary, (4) the term "Intelsat Luxembourg" refers to Intelsat (Luxembourg) S.A., Intelsat Investments' direct wholly-owned subsidiary, (5) the terms "Intelsat Connect" and "ICF" refer to Intelsat Connect Finance S.A., Intelsat Luxembourg's direct wholly-owned subsidiary, (6) the term "Intelsat Jackson" refers to Intelsat Jackson Holdings S.A., Intelsat Connect's direct wholly-owned subsidiary, (7) the term "Intelsat Corporation, Intelsat Jackson's direct wholly-owned subsidiary and (8) the term "Intelsat General" refers to Intelsat General Corporation, our government business subsidiary.
+In this Quarterly Report, unless otherwise indicated or the context otherwise requires, (1) the terms "we," "us," "our", "the Company" and "Intelsat S.A." refer to Intelsat S.A. and its subsidiaries on a consolidated basis, (2) the term "Intelsat Holdings" refers to Intelsat Holdings S.A., Intelsat S.A.'s indirect wholly-owned subsidiary, (3) the term "Intelsat Investments" refers to Intelsat Investments S.A. (formerly Intelsat S.A.), Intelsat S.A.'s indirect wholly-owned subsidiary, (4) the term "Intelsat Luxembourg" refers to Intelsat (Luxembourg) S.A., Intelsat Investments' direct wholly-owned subsidiary, (5) the terms "Intelsat Connect" and "ICF" refer to Intelsat Connect Finance S.A., Intelsat Luxembourg's direct wholly-owned subsidiary, (6) the term "Intelsat Jackson" refers to Intelsat Jackson Holdings S.A., Intelsat Connect's direct wholly-owned subsidiary, (7) the term "Intelsat Corp" refers to Intelsat Connect's direct wholly-owned subsidiary, (7) the term "Intelsat Corporation, our government business subsidiary.